Amritesh70/MyMovieBag/README.md

 # MyMovieBag
-An Android that shows a list of movies around the globe using themoviedb api.
+An Android application that shows a list of movies around the globe using themoviedb api.